 Wanting to expand my experience I moved to working with adult clients at Mind in Aylesbury.
 This work has been rich and varied including working with addiction, carers and elderly clients experiencing loneliness and isolation.
 Anxiety and depression are often primary presenting issues but through our work we are able to identify other events in life that have triggered or continued the difficult emotions and feelings that are creating imbalance in their everyday life.

 I am now also working with veterans & their families who are experiencing PTSD and relationship difficulties.

 I have the upmost respect for all my clients and the courage they show to turn up and face their fears.
 I am very passionate and committed to my work and feel inspired when I see and hear the positive changes and progress my clients make and feel during the course of their counselling.

-Level 5 Diploma in Pyschodynamic Counselling (Due to complete November 2020)
+Level 5 Diploma in Pyschodynamic Counselling (due to complete 2021)